 Sr. Vice President of California Biotechnology company – Retention Agreement, Terms, Equity & Restrictive Covenants

-As a Boston executive employment attorney, I have helped many clients negotiate retention situations, both when the company is “in play” and a target for acquisition in an M&A situation and in other situations where the executive has opportunities to leave, the company needs to the executive to stay in place and is willing to make concessions for the executive to remain.
+As an executive employment attorney, I have helped many clients negotiate retention situations, both when the company is “in play” and a target for acquisition in an M&A situation and in other situations where the executive has opportunities to leave, the company needs to the executive to stay in place and is willing to make concessions for the executive to remain.

 One such representative case involved the Senior Vice President – Development of a California Biotechnology company in a pre-IPO and “lock-up” situation.
 Some of the highlights of this particular senior executive client representation included:

 In the pre-IPO situation the Company needed the executive’s signature to the lock-up agreement and other transition support to better position the IPO, and thus was willing to make concessions it had previously not agreed to.
 The concessions negotiated were such that the executive was willing to delay a desired move to another company.